General South Carolina CPE Requirements

 Breakfast, lunch or dinner meetings are not an acceptable method for obtaining CPE credit unless they offer at least 50 minutes or more of continuous instruction after completion of the meal.

-Participation in positive enforcement reviews assigned by the Board is limited to 16 hours per recertification period.
+Participation in board-assigned positive enforcement reviews cannot exceed 16 hours per recertification period.
 The same is also the case for service on a qualifying peer review acceptance body.

 Personal development courses are limited to 20% of the total hours required per recertification period.